 Paysafe Sales Complaints

-Despite the company’s aggressive growth strategy, we have found only a few Paysafe sales complaints from merchants.
+Despite the company’s aggressive growth strategy, we have found only a few sales-related Paysafe reviews from merchants.
 The available complaints cite misleading rate quotes, undisclosed cancellation fees, and promised savings that did not materialize.
-Paysafe’s recent acquisition of iPayment (a “D” rated provider on CPO) could generate more sales complaints in the future, as iPayment has a reputation for providing negative sales experiences.
+Paysafe’s acquisition of iPayment (a “D” rated provider on CPO) could generate more sales complaints in the future, as iPayment has a reputation for providing negative sales experiences.
 For now, though, the company is outperforming expectations on this front.
 If you suspect that Paysafe is overcharging you, we recommend a third-party statement audit to find and eliminate hidden fees.
 This does not compare favorably to our list of best credit card processors.